 The Franco-British Council aims to promote better understanding between Britain and France and to contribute to the development of joint action through meetings of leading representatives of the worlds of culture, science, education, politics and business in the context of a developing Europe and of an increasingly globalised community.

-The Franco-British Society is an independent charitable organisation, privileged to have The Queen as its patron.
+The Franco-British Society is an independent charitable organisation, privileged to have had The late Queen as its patron.
 Founded in 1924, although its roots go back to the Entente Cordiale at the beginning of the 20th century, it is dedicated to encouraging closer relations between Britain and France.
 The Society acts as a focus for those individuals, groups and companies who wish to keep in touch with France, her culture, history and current affairs.

 L’Institut Français du Royaume-Uni (French Cultural Institute in the United Kingdom) was founded in 1910 by a private benefactor eager to introduce Londoners to French artists and writers, the Institut français du Royaume-Uni.
 It is the official French government centre of language and culture in the UK.
 It is one of 150 French Institutes worldwide, and one of the oldest.